AlexanderK88/a5-inlamning-3/README.md

 When the correct json is sent, the response will be status 200.

 If there is a problem with writing the information to the db it will return status 500.
 And if the response is not ok it will return a status 400 error..

+# Get Ratings for a Movie

+### Endpoint
+GET /api//reviews?populate=movie&filters[movie]= This endpoint gets the data for all the movie-ratings.

+### URL Parameters
+ID is needed to get all the rating-data for a specific movie.

+### URL Query string
+Populate=movie is added, to add data on the reviews and filters[movie]= (+id) is to sort out reviews for specific movie.

+### Headers
+No headers are required for this.

+### Request body
+No requests is needed.

+### Resonse
+A JSON array is sent as a response to our request.
+We get review-data on for instance id’s, comments, ratings, authors and more.